-or progress may alπer depending on the type and degree or disability.
+rates of progress may differ depending on the type and degree of impairment.
 ACTIVE START Males and Females 0 - 6 Learn FUNdamental movements and link them together in play FUNDAMENTALS Males 6 - 9 Females 6 - 8 Learn all FUNdamental movement skills and build overall motor skills LEARN TO TRAIN Males 9 - 12 Females 8 - 11 Learn overall sport skills TRAIN TO TRAIN Males 12 - 16 Females 11 - 15 Build aerobic base, develop speed and strength, further develop and consolidate sport-specific skills TRAIN TO COMPETE Males 16 - 23 +/- Females 15 - 21 +/- Optimize fitness preparation and sport-, individual-, and position-specific skills as well as performance TRAIN TO WIN Males 19 +/- Females 18 +/- Focus on podium performances ACTIVE FOR LIFE Enter at any age Smooth transition from an athlete's competitive career to a lifelong physical activity and participation in sport

-&lt;sup>4 For additional details, please refer to the resource paper Canadian Sport for Life (2005).
+^{} For additional details, please refer to the resource paper Sport for Life (2005).

-WO more stages: Awareness and First Contact
+TVO more stages: Awareness and First Contact

-Athletes with disabilities require two new LTAD stages in addition to the seven stages described for able-bodied athletes in Figure 1.
+Athletes with diverse abilities require two new LTD stages in addition to the seven stages described for able-bodied athletes in Figure 1.
 These stages are Awareness and First Contact.
-They are particularly important for individuals with an acquired disability who, prior to injury or illness, may have had no contact with, and no knowledge of, sport and physical activity for persons with a disability.
+They are particularly important for individuals with an acquired impairment who, prior to injury or illness, may have had no contact with, and no knowledge of, sport and physical activity for persons with diverse abilities.
 These additional stages are shown in Figure 2 below.

-Figure 2: The Canadian Sport for Life No Accidental Champions Model
+Figure 2: The Sport for Life No Accidental Champions Model

-Awareness and First Contact programs are used to inform and engage potential athletes at all ages as disabilities may be congenital or acquired.
+Awareness and First Contact programs are used to inform and engage potential athletes at all ages as diverse abilities may be congenital or acquired.

-For additional details, please refer to the resource paper Canadian Sport for Life (2005).
+For additional details, please refer to the resource paper Sport for Life (2005).